compsocialscience/summer-institute/2023/johannesburg/index.md

 Application materials are due 11:59pm SAST (GMT+2) on ~~Friday, 31 March, 2023~~ Friday 21 April, 2023.

 Follow us on [twitter](https://twitter.com/sicss_jhb) and [instagram](https://www.instagram.com/sicss.johannesburg/).

+Please note that this winter school has moved from hybrid to online format.